 This project will strive to improve connectivity and accessibility along and across the Grand Avenue Corridor.
-Improving transit service and frequency on the corridor may make riding the bus a more attractive travel option and increase access to job opportunities.
+Improving transit services and frequency on the corridor, improving access to connecting/nearby transit services, and enhancing the overall transit experience can make it a more attractive option while extending its reach and thusly users' access to additional workplaces and other destinations.
 Enhanced pedestrian and bicycle facilities create additional lowerstress options to reach workplaces or connect to transit services.